 Birds of Malaysia Field Guide

-Malaysia has long been visited by birders wishing to enjoy the many incredible species inhabiting this fantastic country but field guides covering the whole country have either been absent or poor quality until now.
+Malaysia has long been visited by birders wishing to enjoy the many incredible species inhabiting this fantastic country.
+However, field guides covering the whole country have either been absent or poor quality until now.
 Instead of dealing with different guides for Peninsula Malaysia and Borneo birders can now find all of the birds of Malaysia in one publication.
-The soft cover version of this book is easy for us to recommend as the field guide for the itineraries we offer to this bird-rich country.
+The lightweight, soft cover version of this book is easy for us to recommend as the field guide for the itineraries we offer to this bird-rich country.

 Birds of Malaysia is the field guide that we will use on our birding tour itineraries in Malaysia/Borneo: